James-JH/CookieClicker-Remake/README.md

 - Inspired by the original Cookie Clicker by Orteil
 - Built with modern web technologies
 - Designed for optimal user experience
+- Cursor image assets referenced from the original game (used here as a small homage)

 ---